Trump warns Ron DeSantis ‘if he runs, he could hurt himself badly’

 Mr DeSantis won the Republican nomination for governor in 2018 largely on actively appearing on Fox News and courting Mr Trump’s endorsement, which the then-president gave.

-Since his narrow victory in 2018, Mr DeSantis has become a hero to conservatives for mostly keeping the state of Florida open despite public health recommendations.
+Since his narrow victory in 2018, Mr DeSantis has become a hero to conservatives for mostly keeping the state of Florida open despite public health recommendations, signing legislation restricting how LGBTQ+ people are discussed in schools and an abortion ban.
 Now Mr DeSantis is slated to win comfortably against former congressman Charlie Crist, solidifying Florida’s status as a Republican state.

 But Mr Trump has signaled at times that he would not be happy about a run by his once acolyte.